NeneWang/Concept-Logs/pages/Philosophy.md

 		- Willful mind
 			- How to make a mind that is not depressive?
 Remove the bad sources.
-			- Automate good messages and motivation (can be fury) -
+			- Automate good messages and motivation (can be fury)
+			- What are the kind of relationships that are productive?
+That encourage entrepreneurships?
+Does being associated with a club or Startup help?
+			- Does being in an office setting help?
+Does streaming your own work help?
+			-
 		- Play the psychology effect of strong and big -> respectable, employable
 	- Knowledge Capita